 Students may be provisionally admitted to a degree-seeking program based on a review of unofficial transcripts or other specific program admission requirements.
 However, this admission includes a condition that final and official documents and requirements must be received within 90 calendar days from the start of the term.
 If these final and official documents and/or requirements are not received by that time, the student will not be allowed to continue class attendance.
-Financial aid will not be disbursed to a provisional/conditional student until he or she has been fully admitted as a regular student (all admission requirements have been approved by the college/program admissions office).
+Financial aid will not be disbursed to a provisional/conditional student until he or she has been fully admitted as a regular student (all admissions requirements have been approved by the college/program admissions office).
+Students who have an unpaid balance 30 days from the start of the term will be assessed a \$50 fee.

+Master's Programs

-Master's Programs Field-Based Site Information
+Field-Based Site Information